madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 ##Remove Swap Partition

-Installer gave me errors when I tried to modify partitions of default encrypted disk setup.
-I am not really sure how much control installer offers to fine-tune that, and I ended up with using defaults.
+Installer gave me errors when I tried to modify partitions of default encrypted disk setup (I guess they need to be modified by live CD before installer) and I ended up with using defaults.

 I wanted to remove the default swap partition that was created: